 If the amount in the NGF falls below the minimum amount, SEGC may determine in writing that the operators of all, or a class, of the financial markets to which the NGF compensation scheme applies or all, or a class, of the participants in any of those markets, must pay a levy.
 If a levy is imposed on a market operator then the market operator may determine in writing that participants in that market must pay a levy.
-Since the NGF was created in 1987 ASX has been the only operator of a financial market to which the NGF compensation scheme applies.
+Since the NGF was created in 1987 ASX has been the only operator of a financial market to which the NGF compensation scheme applies until 26 October 2020, when Chi-X became a member of SEGC.